Chromoendoscopy as an Adjunct to Colonoscopy - CAM 20184

 Clinical Context and Test Purpose

-The purpose of chromoendoscopy in patients at average risk of colorectal cancer (CC) is to inform a decision whether to proceed to the standard of care or to invasive treatment.
+The purpose of chromoendoscopy in individuals at average risk of colorectal cancer (CC) is to inform a decision whether to proceed to the standard of care or to invasive treatment.

 The following PICO was used to select literature to inform this review.